PostHog/posthog.com/contents/docs/self-host/deploy/upgrade-notes.md

 * deprecated all the resources in the `metrics` namespace
 * added the possibility to use an external `statsd` service by using the `externalStatsd` variable

-If you are overriding the `statsd` or the `metrics` variables, please make the corresponding changes before upgrading.
+If you are using the `statsd` or the `metrics` variables, please make the corresponding changes before upgrading.
 Otherwise **there's nothing you need to do**.